miquelbeltran/miquelbeltran/README.md

-Hi! :wave: I'm Miguel Beltran, a **Freelance** dev specialized in mobile app development: Flutter, Android, iOS, and Firebase products.
+Hi! :wave: I'm Miguel Beltran, a **Freelance** dev skilled at building software applications with strong focus on cross-platform apps using Flutter (Dart), and extensive experience in iOS (Swift) and Android (Kotlin) native app development.
+As well, comfortable working with all kinds of codebases, including .Net and Node.js.

 I'm always interested in work opportunities that involve open-source code.